-For sections Theory, Practice and Research in psychotherapy we accept contributions with maximum length of 18 standard pages (32400 characters including spaces), it is of course possible to send shorter contributions.
-The maximum length includes abstracts in two languages and bibliography.
+For sections Theory, Practice and Research in psychotherapy we accept contributions with the maximum length of 18 standard pages (32 400 characters including spaces), research studies may have a maximum length of 23 standard pages (41 400 characters including spaces).
+The maximum length includes abstracts in Czech and English and bibliography.

-For sections Discussion and Conferences we accept contributions with maximum length of 8 standard pages (14400 characters including spaces) and shorter contributions.
+For section Discussion, we accept contributions with the maximum length of 8 standard pages (14 400 characters including spaces)

-Reviews of books are accepted to maximum length of 5 standard pages or shorter.
+Reviews of books are accepted to the maximum length of 5 standard pages (9 000 characters including spaces).

 - Title in Czech (or Slovak) and title in English